khalxdb/Java-Group-Assigment/README.md

   - I Wanna Dance with Somebody by Whitney Houston
   - Someone Like You by Adele
 # **Class Structure: Music Library Management System**
+There is a PUML file that contains a UML diagram of the overall structure of the program and a UML diagram of how specific states interact with each other.

 ## **1. Entry Point**